Timelash: Plot

 Herbert helps the Doctor rescue Peri.
 They return to the Council Chamber where the imminent threat of a Bandril nuclear strike prompts the Doctor to take drastic action.
 He materialises the TARDIS in the path of the incoming warhead, risking his own life to save Karfel.
 He does so successfully and returns to Karfel to find Megelen returned from the dead and threatening the Council Chamber – or rather the other one was a clone of this original.
 Megelen is made unbalanced by the image of himself in a boarded up mirror, revealing the reason he hid himself away, and in this state is pushed into the Timelash by the Doctor, where he may have ended up as the Loch Ness monster (The Doctor says "he may be seen from time to time").

-As they depart, the Doctor shows Peri Herbert's calling card which gives his name as Herbert George Wells.
+As they depart, the Doctor shows Herbert's calling card to Peri, which gives Herbert's name as Herbert George Wells.

 Continuity

-A mural of the Third Doctor's face is revealed behind a section of wall panelling in the Timelash control room, while Peri recognises a photograph of Jo Grant.

-In the 2010 The Sarah Jane Adventures story Death of the Doctor, Jo Grant recounts her visit to the planet, explaining, "The Doctor took me to this planet once called Karfel.
-And they had a leisure garden.
-And the plants could sing."
+The Doctor's previous visit to Karfel is explicitly placed as an off-screen adventure during the Third Doctor's (Jon Pertwee) travels with Jo Grant (Katy Manning).
+A likeness of the Third Doctor is revealed behind a section of wall panelling in the Timelash control room, while Peri recognises a photograph of Jo.
+In the 2010 The Sarah Jane Adventures story Death of the Doctor, Jo describes her visit to the planet.